lsndr/yuow/README.md

   npm install yuow
 ```

-`Youw` supports [Knex](https://knexjs.org/) out of the box, but you can intergate with any ORM or other database driver.
+`Youw` supports [Knex](https://knexjs.org/) out of the box, but you can intergate with any other database driver or ORM.
 In order to start, you should implement [Repository](#repository) for each of your model.

 This an example code of how to use `Yuow` with Knex: